-- There is a different personality characteristic on each page.
-Read the brief definition of the characteristic at the top of the page to be sure that you are thinking of the characteristic in the same way that we have in mind. - Make two separate ratings for each characteristic. - (1) Before: First, rate the characteristic by circling the one rating that best describes his typical behavior in the years prior to the onset of the neurological condition. - (2) Now: Second, rate the characteristic as he is now by circling the one rating that best describes his behavior since the onset of his neurological condition. - You should rate him according to the way he is currently, regardless of why he is that way.
-Aspects of his behavior may be due to medications, inability to work, etc., but that doesn't matter.
-Rate him according to the way he is now. - The descriptions and examples associated with ratings of 1, 3, 5 and 7 are provided to give you a sense of what someone at a certain rating level might be like.
-It is not necessary that the examples apply to him exactly, just that the spirit of the examples fit him.
+- Please read the brief definition of the characteristic at the top of each page to be sure that you are thinking of the characteristic in the same way that we are thinking of it. - Please be sure to make two different ratings for each characteristic. - (1) Before: First, rate the characteristic according to your family member's typical behavior in the years prior to the beginning of the neurological condition. - Now: Second, rate the characteristic according to his behavior over the past several months (or since the start of his neurological condition).
+You should rate him according to the way he is currently, regardless of why he is that way. - Circle only one rating for BEFORE, and circle one rating for NOW whichever ratings best describe him then and now. - Please feel free to write comments to explain your rating or give examples anywhere in this booklet.
+Comments are welcomed and can be very helpful.